Five Chinese companies pose threat to U.S. national security: FCC

 The FCC in December finalized rules requiring carriers with ZTE or Huawei equipment to “rip and replace” that equipment.
 It created a reimbursement program for that effort, and U.S. lawmakers in December approved $1.9 billion to fund the program.

-Reporting by David Shepardson; editing by Jonathan Oatis, Howard Goller and Daniel Wallis
+Reporting by David Shepardson; editing by Jonathan Oatis, Howard Goller, Daniel Wallis and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.